yeasy/hyperledger-py/docs/contribution.md

 $ git config user.email "your email"
 ```

 * Make some change.
+Run tox check to make sure all test cases are passed, then
-Run tox check, then commit and push to your forked project.
+commit and push to your forked project.
 ```sh
 $ #do some change on the content
 $ tox